-- Prescribed medication for acute medical conditions will only be administered after authorisation has been sought from the Board of Management with the guidance of the childcare manager.
-Under no circumstances will non-prescribed medication be stored or administered by Ozanam House Childcare centre staff.
-The board will seek indemnity - Parent/guardian must fill in a medication registration form, signed also by two members of the relevant childcare team. - Medication includes medicines for conditions such as diabetes, asthma and other long-term illnesses/conditions. - All medicines will be kept in a locked cabinet - Parents will be contacted by telephone before the medication is administered
+- Prescribed medication for acute medical conditions will only be administered after authorisation has been sought from the Board of Management with the guidance of the childcare manager. - Parent/guardian must fill in a medication registration form, which is also signed by two members of the relevant childcare team. - Medication includes medicines for conditions such as diabetes, asthma and other longterm illnesses/conditions. - All medicines will be kept in a locked cabinet